 There are also other protocols that enable multi-platform RTC like HTTP Live Streaming (HLS) and Real Time Streaming Protocol (RTSP with RTP).
 If you want info on how to leverage these instead, talk to us!

 Vidyo was one of the pioneers in getting software-endpoints in place of hardware-endpoint solutions for video conferencing.
 At one point, even Google used Vidyo for Google Hangouts.
 They boast of a highly scalable, secure and high quality infrastructure that drives their diverse video offerings.
-They also have extensible APIs that helps to embed point-point and multi-point communications.
+They also have extensible custom-software-development that helps to embed point-point and multi-point communications.
 Their mobile offering is an app that brings in the goodness of Vidyo across iOS and Android platforms.

 VSee is fast becoming the leader for telemedicine and secure communication integrations.
 They offer a lot of telemedicine services and a mobile SDK for enabling multi-way video communication.
 They compare well against the competition by providing a secure, simple and low bandwidth service.
 It prides in having no complicated infrastructure setups like Vidyo.
 NASA chose VSee as its official communication platform aboard the International Space Station!